knetikmedia/knetikcloud-csharp-net20-client/docs/MediaArtistsApi.md

 <a name="updateartist"></a>
 # **UpdateArtist**
-> void UpdateArtist (long? id, ModelArtistResource artistResource)
+> void UpdateArtist (long? id, ArtistResource artistResource)

 Modifies an artist details